PlasmaStark/salix/src/contents/talks/2021-10-19-quadratic-sieve.md

 ## Notes

-This seminar was part of the _Percorso Eccellenza in Matematica_ ("Excellency Path in Mathematics") of the University of Trento.
+This talk was part of the _Percorso Eccellenza in Matematica_ ("Excellency Path in Mathematics") of the University of Trento.
 The topic was suggested and supervised by Prof. Nadir Murru from the University of Trento, whom I thank for his prompt availability.

 ## Material